JuliaORS/IronMusic/README.md

 ## Description of the porject
 It's a backend RESTful API application built with Java and Spring Boot, designed to create a database for a platform that stores audio files.
 Spring Security has been implemented in the application to manage permissions for different types of users.
-There are three types of users:
+There are three roles for users:
   - Admins: They accept new users and activate new artists.
   - Artists: They can add and remove content.
   - Standard users: They can browse the platform's content and create their own playlists.
 They can also share their playlists with other users.

-The application handles two classes of audio: songs and podcasts, and songs can be grouped into albums.
+The application have two classes of audio(inherited classes): songs and podcasts.
+Each audio has the following attributes:

+  - Artist: This refers to the artist who added the audio to the platform.
+  - Title: The title of the audio piece.
+  - Duration: The length of the audio.
+  -
+In addition to these shared attributes, songs have a genre and can be associated with an album.
+Albums, in turn, are collections of songs.

+On the other hand, podcasts have a season and episode number and an attribute of genre.

 ## Class diagram
 ![Entity-Relationship Model](https://raw.githubusercontent.com/JuliaORS/IronMusic/master/assets/Entity-Relationship%20Model.png)